arthurxmoore/docs/docs/faq.md

 ## Accessibility Permission

-Jumper requires Accessibility Permission to trigger
+Jumper requires Accessibility Permission to trigger commands and menu bar items in Final Cut Pro through macOS's built-in Accessibility Automation.

 ---

 ## Screen Recording Permission

-Jumper requires the Screen Recording permission to detect things on your screen.
+Jumper requires the Screen Recording permission to detect things on your screen when using Final Cut Pro.

 This is a new Security Setting that started in macOS Catalina.